Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Unfortunately, this feature doesn’t always return a precise number of links — sometimes you get a slightly vague statement about needing to do a lot of work to rank for a particular keyword (see screengrab below).

-It’s fair to say that Semrush brings more ‘context’ to keyword research than Moz too.
-As with domain analysis, it gives you search intent data alongside its keyword data / suggestions, telling you if a particular keyword you’re researching is ‘informational’, ‘commercial’, ‘navigational’ or ‘transactional.’
+Both Semrush and Moz give you search intent data in their keyword tools, telling you if a particular keyword you’re researching is ‘informational’, ‘commercial’, ‘navigational’ or ‘transactional.’

 These labels are defined by Semrush as follows:

-Now, this search intent feature is extremely useful when you’re filtering keyword suggestions.
+Now, these search intent features are extremely useful when you’re filtering keyword suggestions.

-When you enter a phrase into Semrush’s ‘Keyword Magic’ tool, you’ll often end up with a very long list of suggested phrases.
-But the ‘search intent’ dropdown menu lets you exclude a lot of irrelevant stuff really easily and focus on the phrases that are most likely to be revenue generating.
+When you enter a phrase into Semrush’s ‘Keyword Magic’ tool or Moz’s ‘Keyword Suggestions’ tool, you’ll often end up with a very long list of suggested phrases.
+But both platforms supply you with a ‘search intent’ dropdown menu that lets you exclude a lot of irrelevant stuff really easily and focus on the phrases that are most likely to be revenue generating.

 You also get a useful ‘trend’ graph in Semrush’s keyword overview results that gives you an at-a-glance indication of the popularity of a particular keyword over time: